 1. St. Peter’s Basilica

 Stazione di Roma San Pietro and Roma Ostiense are the two main stations where the express train stops in Rome.
 My group got off at Stazione di Roma San Pietro, and from there we started a pleasant 10-minute walk to the imposing St. Peter’s Basilica.
-Before reaching the Saint Peter’s Basilica, the tour guide gave us the leaflets advertising Hop on hop off Rome bus tours and explained to us about the meeting time for the departure.
-After that, we were free to go, and my first plan was to get inside the Basilica and visit the interior of the church.
+Before reaching the Saint Peter’s Basilica, the tour guide gave us the leaflets advertising Hop on hop off Rome bus tours and explained to us the meeting time for the departure.
+After that, we were free to go, and my first plan was to get inside the Basilica and visit the church’s interior.

 St. Peter’s Basilica is the largest church in the world, located in Vatican City, the Papal enclave within the city of Rome.
 The imposing church is considered to be the holiest site in the Christian world and is believed to be the burial place of Saint Peter, one of the 12 Jesus Christ’s Apostles, whose tomb is said to be below the main altar.
 Although the original church dates from the 4th century, when Christianism had been recognized as the official religion by the Roman emperor Constantine the Great, the current Basilica’s construction started in the early 16th century and took 120 years to complete (1506-1626).